 What they feel like: Athlete's foot causes itchy, cracking sores between the toes and sometimes on the soles of the feet.
 Jock itch causes similar itchy, cracking sores in the groin.
 The sores may weep and smell nasty.
 Athlete's foot can also cause redness on the bottom and sides of the foot.
 This form is called moccasin athlete's foot.

 What to do: Use an over-the-counter antifungal cream, spray, or powder to get rid of athlete's foot or jock itch.
 If that's not enough to get rid of the symptoms, talk to your doctor about prescription-strength medication.
-To prevent getting athlete's foot or jock itch again, tell your teen to wash and carefully dry his feet and groin area after showering.
+To prevent getting athlete's foot or jock itch again, tell your teen to wash and carefully dry their feet and groin area after showering.
 Change socks and underwear every day.
 Alternate wearing different pairs of shoes to allow the insides to fully dry out.
 Dust the insides of socks and shoes with medicated foot powder.